As an Amazon Associate, I earn from qualifying purchases you make on this website.

-Tokyo Big Sight is mostly low set, as some of its exhibit halls are only three floors high.
+Tokyo Big Sight is mostly low set, as some exhibit halls are only three floors high.
 But, it has one standout feature.
 The glass and titanium-paneled conference tower!
 It has four inverted pyramids upon massive supports.
 The whole thing looks futuristic.
 It is an iconic piece of architecture.

 Tokyo Big Sight is a great place to go, even though it is quite a long trip from my house.
 Walking around the halls during events is always an experience.
 It is so big.
 I’d love to see what goes on behind the scenes.
 How much is there that visitors can’t see?
 Sorry, but I can’t answer that question yet.

 And more convention centers are going to be needed in the years to come.
 At this point, nothing here ranks in the world’s top 10.
 I would be surprised if many people overseas know of Tokyo Big Sight.
 It is something I very rarely hear discussed.
-If the government wants Tokyo to be a real-world player, it will need another center even bigger in years to come.
+If the government wants Tokyo to be a real-world player, it will need another such center even bigger in years to come.
 They can be excellent sources of income.

-When is Tokyo Big Sight open?
+Tokyo Big Sight details

 Tokyo Big Sight is a great place for architectural photography.
 I’d also like to shoot it on a sunny day in the future.
 When it lights up at night, that might be very interesting too.
 Anyway, more projects to add to my bucket list!